 - Misdemeanor probation

-If charged as a felony, penalties for second-degree burglary may include:
+penalties for a felony conviction of second-degree burglary may include:

 - Up to one year in county jail